 MTF Accountant: Cynthia Creed

-Behind the Scenes, Chicago: Teri Gaglione, Frank Ruffino, Bob Ryan, Rich Hellgeth, Pam Payne, Chris Lapinskas, Marilyn Krafthefer, Mary Jo Black and Nick Gaglione Jr.
+Behind the Scenes, Chicago: Teri Gaglione, Frank Ruffino, Bob Ryan, Rich Hellgeth, Chris Lapinskas, Marilyn Krafthefer, Mary Jo Black, Nick Gaglione Jr., Mike P. Flores, Michelle Corso, Brian Krause, Fred Bell, Nancy Cannova, Skip and Karen Landwher.

-Behind the Scenes, Scottsdale: Dawn Hurrelbrink, Faith Krause, Karen Zoppoth, Cody DeBride, Mary Jo and Richard Black, and Jan Miller
+Behind the Scenes, Scottsdale: Dawn Hurrelbrink, Faith Krause, Mary Jo and Richard Black, Mike P. Flores, Skip and Karen Landwher, Peggy Gilmore, Pat and Gloria Jewett, Colltey Sheldon, and Ryleigh Williams.

 Promotional Items: Art Lurie, Total Promotions